Decorative dots

 Early Permanence FAQs

-How is Foster to Adopt different from traditional adoption?
+How is Early Permanence different from traditional adoption?

 In traditional care planning for children, a child is placed with foster carers while the court makes decisions about their future.
 If the judge agrees that a child should be adopted, then suitable adopters will be found, and the child will move from the foster carers to adoptive parents

-Because Foster to Adopt carers are approved as both foster carers and adopters, a child does not have to move.
+Because Early Permanence carers are approved as both foster carers and adopters, a child does not have to move.
 They remain with their carers who will become their adoptive parents if this is the decision of the court.

-In what circumstances are children placed with Foster to Adopt carers?
+In what circumstances are children placed with Early Permanence carers?

 What kind of people are Family Adoption Links looking for?

-We welcome people interested in Foster to Adopt irrespective of age, gender, ethnicity, culture, religion, sexual orientation, religion, marital status and disability.
+We welcome people interested in Early Permanence irrespective of age, gender, ethnicity, culture, religion, sexual orientation, religion, marital status and disability.
 We encourage people from all backgrounds to reflect the diverse needs of the children who need to be adopted.
 Some of the things you will need to consider include:

 • One carer needs to be at home full time during the fostering phase of placement which is a minimum of around 6 months, we would encourage our carers to take more time off than the minimum and if a couple you could consider sharing your adoption leave.